Imran Khan passes the test of Parliament - ExBulletin

 Imran Khan passes the test of Parliament

-New Delhi, November 18 (SocialNews.XYZ) The joint session of the Pakistani Parliament was an opportunity for Prime Minister Imran Khan to prove his majority in Parliament, which he did.
+New Delhi: The joint session of the Pakistani Parliament was an opportunity for Prime Minister Imran Khan to prove his majority in Parliament, which he did.

 With the support of 221 votes from members of his party and that of the allies, the government navigated through the session amid opposition protests, Express Tribune reported.